Staff and instructors

 High Performance and Excellence Programs

-Adam has been teaching for Northwest High Performance Tennis for about 4.5 years and joined ETC when it opened February 2012.
+Adam has been teaching for Northwest High Performance Tennis and ETC since opening in 2012.
 He has been involved in the upbringing of both national and international players alike, as well as being a part of multiple Regional Training Camps in the Pacific Northwest.

 Grant Grinnell is a United States Professional Tennis Association Certified instructor with 30 years teaching experience.
 He grew up Northern California where he was a High School State Champion.
 His most recent ranking was # 1 in the Pacific Northwest.